Welcome to Middle School: Easing Your Child’s Anxiety

 Things are about to change in a big way for you and your soon-to-be middle schooler.
 You’re both bound to be anxious about this transition, but for different reasons.
 For you, it’s dealing with peer pressure, mood swings, and managing increased homework.
 For your middle schooler, it’s finding classes, eating alone at lunch, making the soccer team, and worrying about friends who may be going to a different middle school.

-It’s normal for parents and children to feel anxious.
-Transitions of any kind often spark fear and worry because it’s new and unfamiliar territory.
-It will be reassuring and will give you (both) peace of mind if you can attend all the events the school holds before school starts.
+It’s normal for you and your kids to feel anxious.
+Transitions of any kind often bring fear and worry along with new and unfamiliar territory.
+To reduce some of that stress, try to attend all the events the school holds before school starts.

 Encourage your child to talk with their new teachers at meet and greets.
 Walk the hallways repeatedly if that is what it takes for them to get a good mental image of their wing, where homeroom is, the cafeteria, bathrooms, locker, office, and so on.
-Another fear is how they’ll find you in the carpool line or where the buses park.
+Practice how to work a combination lock so your child can avoid those struggles the first week of school.
+Your child may also be worried about how to find you in the carpool line or where the buses park.
 Ask about the details to ease first day anxiety.

 Friends or Foes?